ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 **Note:** Alpine images are so light weight, they remove some parts required for image scanning tools to detect vulnerabilities.
 We won't be including any image scanning tools in this tutorial but It's worth mentioning that such a thing exists.

-Lets's add some meta data to the client Dockerfile just like before:
+Let's add some meta data to the client Dockerfile just like before:

 ```
 LABEL maintainer="FIRSTNAME LASTNAME <YOUR@EMAIL.HERE>"